smallcolin/smallcolin.com/README.md

 # smallcolin.com

-A single page website with links to all my other websites/projects
+A single page (PHP) website with links to all my other websites/projects